healthykitchen101/healthykitchen101.com/blenders/reviews/cuisinart/cuisinart-evolutionx-cordless-rhb-100tg.md

 Overall Verdict
 ---------------

-Overall Score: **7.8**
+Overall Score: **NaN**

-*   Performance (50%) - **7.1**/10
+*   Performance (50%) - **7.1**/undefined

-*   Design (20%) - **8.7**/10
+*   Design (20%) - **8.7**/undefined

-*   Usability (30%) - **8.4**/10
+*   Usability (30%) - **8.4**/undefined

 The Cuisinart RHB-100TG EvolutionX is efficient, versatile, and well-designed.
 We valued the performance of its blending wand, which ensured smooth, chunk-free smoothies and could turn cooked veggies into creamy soup in seconds.
 The whisk attachment also proved useful, doing a decent job of beating eggs and making mayonnaise.

 Usability-wise, this RHB-100TG stands out as one of the most [user-friendly blenders](https://healthykitchen101.com/blenders/reviews/best/) in its class.
 Its intuitive design, complemented by an ergonomic handle, simplifies handling, while the smooth operation of the motor helps minimize hand fatigue and splatters.